ruturajbhaskarnawale/campus/readme.md

 # Start the App
 npx expo start
 ```
-Press `w` for Web, `a` for Android Emulator, or scan the QR code with the Expo Go app on your phone.
+Press `w` for Web, `a` for Android Emulator, or scan the QR code with the Expo Go app on your physical Android/iOS device.
+*Note: The app is configured to automatically detect your computer's IP for physical device testing.*

 ---